Native Black Poplar

 So, a 6/8 standard has a trunk with a circumference of 6-8 centimetres and an 8/10 standard has a trunk 8-10 centimetres around.

 This measurement makes no difference to the tree's final height.
 Most standards are between 2 - 3.5 metres tall, but this is just an average.
-We cannot tell you how tall your trees will be before we deliver them.
+While poplars tend to be towards the high end of this range we will not be able to tell you exactly how tall your trees will be before we deliver them.